Antonio-Jr/microservice/README.md

 - Second Step: Start the backend applications
   - **Open 3 terminals side-by-side** to see the messages transit
   - Execute the commands:
-    - On the first terminal: `cd front-api && npm start`
+    - On the first terminal: ```yaml cd front-api && npm install && npm start
-    - On the second terminal: `cd node-api && npm start`
+    - On the second terminal: ```yaml cd node-api && npm install && npm start
-    - On the third terminal: `cd python-api && python3 main.py`
+    - On the third terminal: ```yaml cd python-api && python3 main.py

 # How to test it?